-None of this is essential knowledge, however once you have understood the theory this will help with the decision-making process later so you can decide on the fly.
-And as mentioned a few times now, all this can really more help for larger systems.
+None of this is essential knowledge, however, once you have understood the theory this will help with the decision-making process later so you can decide on the fly.
+And as mentioned a few times now, all this can really be more helpful for larger systems.

 This may be one of the last pieces of content we will be publishing here for a while as we push harder on our online video course that's currently under development.